stats60/stats60.github.io/syllabus/index.md

 ---
 ## Syllabus

-Click on the date for more information about each lecture
+Click on the "Details" line for more information about each lecture

-Detailed version of the full syllabus is available [here](../full_syllabus)

 | Date|Topic|Reading|
 | ---|---|---|